Whitehaven R.L.F.C.: Crisis (Aug 2024)

-In August 2024 the club entered crisis as head coach Jonty Gorley resigned with team manager Des Byrne resigning two days later, along with numerous other staff members aimed threats of redundancy.; Kyle Amor took over as interim head-coach in an attempt to avert a complete breakdown.
+In August 2024 the club entered crisis as head coach Jonty Gorley resigned with team manager Des Byrne resigning two days later, along with numerous other staff members amid threats of redundancy.; Kyle Amor took over as interim head-coach in an attempt to avert a complete breakdown.
 Further, all first team players went (and are currently) on strike, due to no payments being made throughout July and August.
 This occurring after weeks of not fielding a full squad on matchdays.
 On 21 August, the RFL stepped in to help alleviate the crisis, but threatened severe sanctions if any fixtures could not be fulfilled.
 A deal was reached to temporarily suspended strike action for the 25 August fixture against Dewsbury.
 They won the game with a 14 player match day squad.
 In September, the club received a £12,000 donation from Wakefield Trinity.
 Despite winning their final game of the season, Whitehaven were relegated having finished 13th.
 The game also saw club captain, James Newton, break his neck.